Sampreet278/Letters/README.md

 ### Building
 If you would like to build the project yourself, you can do so using [Apache Maven](https://maven.apache.org/).

-For building, open your terminal / command prompt and navigate to the project directory (either extracted, or cloned) and then use the following command to generate the plugin in the `target` directory.
+For building, open your terminal / command prompt and go to the project directory (either extracted, or cloned) and then use the following command to compile the plugin in the `target` directory.

 ```maven clean package```